phylotastic/datelife/README.md

 ## Feedback

-All comments, ideas and questions about \`datelife1 are encouraged.
-You are welcome to post an issue [here](https://github.com/phylotastic/datelife/issues/new) or to make a [pull request](https://github.com/phylotastic/datelife/pulls) if you want to contribute with code directly.
+All comments, ideas and questions about `datelife` are encouraged.
+You are welcome to post an issue [here](https://github.com/phylotastic/datelife/issues/new), or to make a [pull request](https://github.com/phylotastic/datelife/pulls) if you want to contribute with code directly.